Regression Analysis in R: Adapting to Varied Data Types#

 Learners are expected to already be familiar with the basics of R, such as how to load a dataset from a local file and manipulate variables.

 We also assume that you are comfortable with fitting simple linear regression models in R and interpreting the output of these.
-If not we recommend that you consult our pre-requisite course Introduction to Regression with R.
+If not, we recommend you consult the previous course in this series - Introduction to Regression with R.

 Installation Guide#